zhengjunyao-work/arc24/docs/modeling/Iteration_48_more_external_data.md

 - [x] Explore the dataset
 - [x] How can I train on this new dataset?
 It is much bigger than the other datasets
-- [ ] Does it improve the evaluation accuracy?
+- [x] Does it improve the evaluation accuracy?
-- [ ] Does it improve the LB score?
+- [ ] ~Does it improve the LB score?~ No time to test it, I will use it on the final training